Codecademy/docs/content/react/concepts/hooks/terms/useEffect/useEffect.md

 ---
-Title: 'useEffect()'
+Title: "useEffect()"
-Description: 'Takes in a function and an array.
-The function will be executed after the current render phase finishes and only if the elements inside the array has changed from the previous render.'
+Description: "Takes in a function and an array.
+The function will be executed after the current render phase finishes and only if the elements inside the array has changed from the previous render."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Components'
+  - "Components"
-  - 'React'
+  - "React"
 CatalogContent:
-  - 'react-101'
+  - "react-101"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`useEffect()`** hook takes in a [function](https://www.codecademy.com/resources/docs/javascript/functions) and an [array](https://www.codecademy.com/resources/docs/javascript/arrays).
 The function will be executed after the current render process finishes and only if the elements inside the array has changed from the previous render.